 It is central to ECPC’s mission to undertake projects that bring significant value to our members and provide meaningful support to cancer patients across Europe.
-We have benefited from funding from a number of pharmaceutical companies, however all funding is subject to our clear, transparent funding policy.
+The European Cancer Patient Coaliton is a patient-driven non-profit organisation, very careful about maintaining its independence and making choices based on patients’ needs and perspectives.
 ECPC does not undertake any promotional activity for third parties or take any action that is not in the interest of patients.

-• Sustainability: we expect that funding received allows us to carry out our work and projects, and that it assures the sustainability of our organization.
+• Sustainability: ECPC expects that funding received allows us to carry out our work and projects, and that it assures the sustainability of our organization.

 All ECPC materials are produced in close partnership with committed researchers, healthcare professionals and other European and national health non-profit organisations.
-Before embarking on a new topic, ECPC establishes an expert group with the most relevant stakeholders in the field and all materials are produced with input and revision from all members of the group while the final version is reviewed by ECPC, with editorial control resting solely with the members of the group.
-Some recent examples: the Immuno-Oncology Expert Group that provided input for the development of the modules of the on-line Immuno-Oncology Portal and the editorial Board of the Europe of Disparities Paper.
+Before embarking on a new topic, the European Cancer Patient Coalition establishes an expert group with the most relevant stakeholders in the field and all materials are produced with input and revision from all members of the group while the final version is reviewed by ECPC, with editorial control resting solely with the members of the group.
+The Immuno-Oncology Expert Group provideds input for the development of the modules of the on-line Immuno-Oncology Portal and the editorial Board of the Europe of Disparities Paper.
 When appropriate, industry funders are members of that group, and as such contribute to the editorial process.
 ECPC maintains full editorial control over all of its outputs although funders are granted a courtesy review (without the right of veto).